Housekeepers organise hotel staff to make sure that all the rooms are kept clean and tidy.

 You would plan and organise conferences and events for different organisations where people do not have the time or expertise to do it themselves.

-You’d run trade shows, exhibitions and conferences.
-You’d work closely with people from the organisation to ensure that you understand what they want at the event.
-You’d make sure everything is organised on time and on budget.
+You would run trade shows, exhibitions and conferences.
+You would work closely with people from the organisation to ensure that you understand what they want at the event.
+You would make sure everything is organised on time and on budget.

 There are three main areas of work: marketing, operations and sales.
 You might specialise in one area or work in all three.

 In operations you would be responsible for making sure that everything runs smoothly on the day.
 You would:

 If you work in sales you would contact potential exhibitors and persuade them to buy space for a stand in the exhibition where they can advertise their products or services.
 You would also arrange sponsorship for events.